Lune Logo

 Tabitha WhitingContent Marketing

-What is carbon credit retirement?
-And what happens when a carbon credit is retired?
-Find out in this overview of the lifecycle of a carbon credit.May 1, 2023
+What happens when a carbon credit is retired?
+Find out about the lifecycle of a carbon offset in this overview.May 1, 2023

 But what does it actually mean to ‘retire’ a carbon credit?
 When does retirement take place?
 And how quickly is the credit retired?